-As the largest library in Japan, NDL maintains a huge collection of national and international publications in foreign languages for research purposes.
-It currently accommodates a staggering 30 million documents regarding the postwar occupation of Japan, half-a-million advanced science books and about 440,000 maps of Japan and other nations.
+As the largest library in the country, NDL maintains a vast collection of national and international publications in foreign languages.
+It accommodates a staggering 30 million documents from the post-war occupation of Allied forces in Japan, about half-a-million advanced science books, and close to 500,000 maps.

 5. Russian State Library

 Image Courtesy: Vladimir Tokarev